dizcza/docker-hashcat/README.md

 ## FAQ

-* Warning "Device #1: Unstable OpenCL driver detected!" can be suppressed by adding `--force` flag to the hashcat command (f.i., `hashcat -m2500 -b --force`).
+* Warning "Device #1: Unstable OpenCL driver detected!" can be suppressed by adding the `--force` flag to a hashcat command (f.i., `hashcat -m2500 -b --force`).

 ## Usages

-This Dockerfile is used in [hashcat-wpa-server](https://github.com/dizcza/hashcat-wpa-server) project to automate WPA/WPA2 hashes cracking.
+This Dockerfile is used in the [hashcat-wpa-server](https://github.com/dizcza/hashcat-wpa-server) project to automate WPA/WPA2 hashes cracking.

 To build upon this Dockerfile with your custom packages, create a new Dockerfile that starts with